Jbrunholi/jbrunholi/README.md

 - 💻 Graduating in Computer Engineering at Univesp.
 - 🗺 Bachelor's Degree in Geography at Unesp.
-- 📚 Currently I work with the support and implementation of new services in a legacy system in C#, JavaScript, CSS, HTML, MVC.
+- 📚 Currently I work with the support and implementation of new services in a legacy system in VB.Net, MVC, C#, ASP.Net, Javascript and MSSQL Database.
 - 🏡 I’m from Campinas, SP - Brazil

 ##